m-a-t-s/caesar-cipher/readme.md

-n this implementation, the caesar_cipher() function takes two parameters: message and shift.
-The message parameter is the message to be encrypted, and the shift parameter is the number of positions to shift each letter down the alphabet.

-The function initializes an empty string to store the encrypted message, and then loops through each letter in the input message.
-For each letter, the function checks whether it is a lowercase or uppercase letter, applies the shift value, and converts the result back to a letter.
-The encrypted letter is then added to the encrypted_message string.
+To use this code, save it to a file (e.g. cipher.py) and run it using Python.
+The program will prompt the user to enter the message to encrypt and the shift value.
+It will then encrypt the message using the Caesar Cipher and print the encrypted message.

+Here are the instructions for installation and usage:

+Installation:

+Install Python if you don't already have it installed.
+You can download Python from the official website: https://www.python.org/downloads/
+Save the code to a file (e.g. caesar_cipher.py).
+Usage:

+Open a command prompt or terminal window.
+1. Navigate to the directory where the caesar_cipher.py file is saved.
+2. Run the command python caesar_cipher.py.
+3. Enter the message to encrypt and the shift value when prompted.
-Finally, the function returns the encrypted message.
+4. The program will encrypt the message using the Caesar Cipher and print the encrypted message.

-To use this implementation, you can call the caesar_cipher() function with a message and a shift value.
-The function will return the encrypted message, which you can then use as needed.

-Note that this implementation only works for the English alphabet.
-If you want to use the Caesar Cipher for a different language or character set, you will need to modify the code accordingly.